• About

 About Frank

-Frank Niles, Ph.D. is Principal Business Psychologist at BSM Partners and a trusted advisor to leaders and organizations around the world.
-He's regularly featured or quoted in the media, having appeared in Inc, Fast Company, CNN, NBC, NPR, and many more media outlets.
-He speaks worldwide and coaches leaders globally.
+Frank Niles PhD is a strategic advisor who works with senior leaders and organizations globally to strengthen leadership, culture, and performance.
+He partners with growth-focused companies and established enterprises to align people strategy with business results.
+Frank is regularly featured or quoted in the media, having appeared in Inc, Fast Company, CNN, NBC, NPR, and many more media outlets.
+He speaks globally and coaches leaders around the world.

 You also might be interested in